0b01/rickyhan.com/_posts/2018-02-06-rust-guitar-pedal-effects-dsp.markdown

 # Auto Wah

-Auto Wah is my personal favorite(vocoder is second).
-The idea is simple: filter controlled by envelope follower.
+Auto Wah is my personal favorite(vocoder is next).
+The idea is simple: autowah ≡ filter controlled by envelope follower.
 The louder the sound, the more oo, and conversely aa.
-The filter can be tweaked to achieve different vowels.
-It outputs human sounding vowels voices like ooii(highpass filter), ooaa(bandpass), ooee(lowpass).
-Unlike a conventional wah pedal, it only responds to the volume of the input signal so buffers are not necessary.
-I ported the code from a C++ implementation found on [github](https://github.com/dangpzanco/autowah).
+The filter can be tweaked to output different human sounding vowel voices like ooii(highpass filter), ooaa(bandpass), ooee(lowpass).
+Unlike a conventional wah pedal, it only responds to the volume of the input signal - buffer not needed.
+The code below is ported from a C++ implementation found on [github](https://github.com/dangpzanco/autowah).
+All credit goes to the original author.

 ![image courtesy of the original author](https://i.imgur.com/tWrOwXs.png)